 A Simplified Employee Pension plan (SEP) lets a self-employed person or business owner contribute a percentage of annual earnings (up to a maximum contribution limit per year) for each eligible employee.
 Contributions are tax deductible and earnings are tax deferred.

-When IRA shareholders wish to name someone other than or in addition to his or her spouse as primary beneficiary of the IRA, spousal consent is generally required in states maintaining community or marital property laws.
+When IRA shareholders wish to name someone other than or in addition to his/her spouse as primary beneficiary of the IRA, spousal consent is generally required in states maintaining community or marital property laws.

 Spousal IRA Contribution

 Spousal contributions are limited to the lesser of the annual maximum contribution limit or the couple's combined earned income less the amount contributed for the compensated spouse.
-To make a spousal contribution to a Traditional IRA, the IRA shareholder must be under age 72, file a joint tax return with spouse and between the IRA shareholder and spouse have earned income.
-To make a spousal contribution to a Roth IRA , the IRA shareholder must file a joint tax return with spouse, have earned income between the IRA shareholder and spouse, and together with spouse have MAGI within the income limits.
+To make a spousal contribution to a Traditional IRA, the IRA shareholder must be under age 72, file a joint tax return with his/her spouse, and have earned income between the Roth IRA shareholder and their spouse.
+To make a spousal contribution to a Roth IRA the IRA shareholder must file a joint tax return with his/her spouse, have earned income between the Roth IRA shareholder and their spouse, and together have a MAGI within the income limits.

 Statement of Additional Information (SAI)

 A document used to supplement a prospectus that contains more detailed information about a mutual fund, known as "Part B" of the Registration Statement.